When it comes to selling on Amazon, solely relying on organic traffic to acquire new customers is not enough.

-If you have seen this “Sponsored” text while browsing on AMZN, then you have seen an Amazon Ad.
+If you have seen this “Sponsored” text while browsing on Amazon, then you have seen an Amazon Ad.

-Amazon Ads allows sellers to get their products in front of millions of audiences on AMZN.
+Amazon Ads allows sellers to get their products in front of millions of audiences on Amazon.
 Ads improve brand awareness, increase sales, drive purchases, and increase customer loyalty.

 Ads allow your products to appear when customers type a keyword search.

 Amazon Ads look like regular organic product listings that appear when you make a keyword search on Amazon.

 Because they blend smoothly with the organic results, customers don’t see them as advertisements but as legitimate product recommendations from Amazon itself.